Dreaming381/Latios-Framework-Documentation/Transforms/Choosing the Right Transform System.md

 Compared to its cached counterpart, Non-cached QVVS omits the `ParentToWorldTransform` and `TransformAspect` in order to reduce memory and computation cost.
-However, this may make it more difficult to develop with as data may be more stale and writing transforms requires knowledge of the hierarchy state by the user.
+However, this may make it more difficult to develop with as the `WorldTransform` may be more stale and writing transforms requires knowledge of the hierarchy state by the user.

 Entity sizes are identical to cached, except that child entities only require 80 bytes excluding `Parent` and `Child` components.